Six days, twenty-two hours and fifteen minutes until I leave the US to start my return trip to France. But who’s counting?

 Countdown to France

 How does it feel to leave for France again?

-On the other side of the coin, I’m living my dream in France.
+On the other side, I’m living my dream in France.

 Someone told me about a TV show that aired recently with Dr. Phil.
-For those who aren’t familiar with Dr. Phil, he hosts a talk show in the US where he counsels guests with various family issues.
-On this day a 70-year old couple were on stage with him, along with their 40-year-old son.
-The son had returned home to live and it was causing problems.
-Dr. Phil drew a line on the studio floor with a zero at one end and the number “84” at the other end.
+For those unfamiliar with Dr. Phil, he hosts a talk show in the US where he counsels guests with various family issues.
+On this day, a 70-year-old couple was on stage with him, along with their 40-year-old son.
+The son had returned home to live, and it was causing problems.
+Dr. Phil drew a line on the studio floor with a zero at one end and “84” at the other.
 “This represents the life expectancy of an average person today,” he said.
 “Eighty-four years,” he continued.
-“I want you to stand on the line at the spot that represents your age,” he said to the parents.
-“Now I want you to look ahead at how many years you have left.”
+“I want you to stand on the line at the spot representing your age,” he said to the parents.
+“Now, I want you to look ahead at how many years you have left.”